Wildlife Ecotourism & Community Engagement in Conservation

-This tour has been designed to create a direct link between conservation and tourism so that the money that you pay has a positive impact on encouraging local people to protect endangered tigers and other wildlife.
+Ecotourism activities at Nam Et-Phou Louey (NEPL) National Protected Area (NPA) have been developed to provide an additional livelihood opportunity for local people surrounding the Protected Area.
+All tours have been designed to create a direct link between conservation and tourism so that the money that visitors pay has a positive impact on encouraging local people to protect endangered wildlife.
+This is achieved through active community involvement, and the creation of conservation linked financial incentive mechanisms.

 The Wildlife Conservation Society (WCS) has been supporting the NEPL Management Unit since 2003, and has assisted with the development of ecotourism products commencing in 2009.
 During this time significant experience has been gained on how to implement ecotourism in the Laos NPA context, and how to ensure effective operations and meaningful community engagement.
 Currently 26 villages (more than 2000 households) are participating in ecotourism with 4 villages being directly engaged to provide services for tours.
 The primary aims of the tourism model are to:

 - Create additional income for local people – linked to conservation

 - Generate sustainable financing for protected area management

 - Increase awareness among local people and visitors about the importance of wildlife conservation